l3wl3w00/DeepLearningHf/README.md

 * Or if you do partly manual preparation, then it is recommended to upload the prepared data format to a shared folder and access from there.

 [Describe the data preparation process here]

-### Logging Requirements

-The training process must produce a log file that captures the following essential information for grading:

-1.  **Configuration**: Print the hyperparameters used (e.g., number of epochs, batch size, learning rate).
-2.  **Data Processing**: Confirm successful data loading and preprocessing steps.
-3.  **Model Architecture**: A summary of the model structure with the number of parameters (trainable and non-trainable).
-4.  **Training Progress**: Log the loss and accuracy (or other relevant metrics) for each epoch.
-5.  **Validation**: Log validation metrics at the end of each epoch or at specified intervals.
-6.  **Final Evaluation**: Result of the evaluation on the test set (e.g., final accuracy, MAE, F1-score, confusion matrix).

-The log file must be uploaded to `log/run.log` to the repository.
-The logs must be easy to understand and self explanatory.
-Ensure that `src/utils.py` is used to configure the logger so that output is directed to stdout (which Docker captures).

 ### Submission Checklist